WojciechMatuszewski/programming-notes/web/css/css.md

 ### `::placeholder`

-Self explanatory.
+Self-explanatory.
 You can style placeholders 🤷‍

 ## Progressive enhancement

-Lets say you want to use CSS grid where possible and for older browsers some simple, other, layout.
+Let's say you want to use CSS grid where possible and for older browsers some simple, other, layout.

 How would we go about detecting if we can use grid?

-Well, it turns out there is are so called **CSS Feature Queries**.
+Well, it turns out there is are so-called **CSS Feature Queries**.

-These can be use to detect if a CSS feature is available on given browser.
+These can be used to detect if a CSS feature is available on given browser.

 ```css
 @supports (display: grid) {